EpicEric/duper/SPEC.md

 - Duper is case-sensitive and must be a valid UTF-8 encoded Unicode document.
 - Whitespace means tab (U+0009), space (U+0020), line feed (U+000A), or carriage return (U+000D).
 - Newline means line feed (U+000A) or carriage return (U+000D).
 - Files must have only one root value.
-Objects and arrays must be handled by a Duper parser, but other values may be allowed.
+Objects and arrays as the root value must always be accepted by a Duper parser, but implementations may allow other values as the root value.

 ## Comments